 B. Reporting Party.
 A reporting party may appeal the Provost’s determination to the President.
-An appeal is made by filing with the Office of Compliance and Policy, within ten (10) working days of the Provost’s determination, a brief document describing which determination is being appealed (for example, a reporting party may accept a finding as to harassment and appeal only a finding as to retaliation) and basis of the appeal.
+An appeal is made by filing with the Office of Compliance & Equity, within ten (10) working days of the Provost’s determination, a brief document describing which determination is being appealed (for example, a reporting party may accept a finding as to harassment and appeal only a finding as to retaliation) and basis of the appeal.
 The possible bases for an appeal are:

 - The determination is not supported by the evidence.